lupyuen/lupyuen.github.io/src/expander.md

 TODO: somewhat limited, works great for 3 GPIOs, doesn't scale well beyond that

+TODO: Should we have created an "EVB" for PineDio Stack?
+Probably, but we'll save that for later because it might lead to fragmentation of BL602 support in NuttX

 The NuttX GPIO Driver for BL602 EVB supports one GPIO Input, one GPIO Output and one GPIO Interrupt ...
 And names them sequentially: "/dev/gpio0", "/dev/gpio1", "/dev/gpio2"

 -   [BL602 EVB GPIO Driver](https://github.com/lupyuen/incubator-nuttx/blob/expander/boards/risc-v/bl602/bl602evb/src/bl602_gpio.c#L537-L607)